 We haven't experienced any abnormal battery drain.
 We're still able to pull down a full day of use when using a mix of Wi-Fi and LTE.

 Connectivity (Wi-Fi, Bluetooth, GPS) is strong and we haven't noticed an uptick in dropped connections.
 Speeds are normal.

 Our core applications are also holding up after the move.
 Apps like Asana, Slack, Chrome, Gmail, Dark Sky, Spotify, Google Maps, Amazon, Hangouts, Instagram, and Netflix are stable.

 Developers are rolling out iOS 13 support updates so if your apps are struggling, you'll want to check the App Store for an update.

-Besides occasional lag, iOS 13.1.2 is doing just fine.
+Besides the occasional lag and the landscape issues, iOS 13.2.2 is running pretty well.
 And given what's on board, we recommend it to most iPhone X users.

 If you need more feedback, check out our list of reasons to and not to install iOS 13.2.2 right now.